 Ethical While Talking Straight

 I liked a lot Horowit’s attitude of talking straight while still being ethical.

 Good stuff (and looks like it works too).

 There is some good psychology here.
-I particularly liked his mention to employees who can start working against the organization when they are natural rebels.
+I particularly liked his mention of employees who can start working against the organization when they are natural rebels.

-That stuff is true and deep and I haven’t seen anywhere else.
+That stuff is true and deep and I haven’t seen it anywhere else.

 If you aren’t or aren’t planning to be in that position, you might read something else first.